 How do the Samsung Galaxy Buds compare to other true wireless earbuds?

 The Samsung Galaxy Buds have seen significant price cuts since their release, making them just over $100 as of November 18, 2019.
-If you want a premium pair of true wireless earbuds for for less than the competition, the Galaxy Buds are the earphones to get.
-However, if you want to save even more money, there are other fantastic choices like the Creative Outlier Air.
+If you want a premium pair of true wireless earbuds for less than the competition, the Galaxy Buds are the earphones to get.
+However, if you want to save even more money, there are other fantastic choices like the Creative Outlier Air or more recent Creative Outlier Gold.
 We’re quick to recommend these earbuds because they’re feature-packed and perform consistently well by every measure.
 Battery life is superb for cheap total wireless earbuds (7.78 hours) as is sound quality, contingent on you enjoying bass-heavy sound.

 Which is better, the Samsung Galaxy Buds or Apple AirPods Pro?